-This month (the last month I'll be able to teach Bible study to the ladies until after I return to Niger in January :-( ), we looked at another "rendez-vous" with the Lord.
+This month (Originally written in Sept.
+08, this was the last month I taught Ladies' Bible study at our Nigerien church before returning to the States for Mary Michelle's birth), we looked at another "rendez-vous" with the Lord.
 So far, we've considered the Lord's meetings with:

 - His mother Mary and the servants at the wedding feast in Cana,

 - and the Samaritan woman at the well.

 So Jesus came again into Cana of Galilee, where he made the water wine.
 And there was a certain nobleman, whose son was sick at Capernaum.
 When he heard that Jesus was come out of Judaea into Galilee, he went unto him, and besought him that he would come down, and heal his son: for he was at the point of death.
 Then said Jesus unto him, Except ye see signs and wonders, ye will not believe.
 The nobleman saith unto him, Sir, come down ere my child die.
 Jesus saith unto him, Go thy way; thy son liveth.
 And the man believed the word that Jesus had spoken unto him, and he went his way.
 And as he was now going down, his servants met him, and told him, saying, Thy son liveth.
 Then inquired he of them the hour when he began to amend.
 And they said unto him, Yesterday at the seventh hour the fever left him.
 So the father knew that it was at the same hour, in the which Jesus said unto him, Thy son liveth: and himself believed, and his whole house.
 This is again the second miracle that Jesus did, when he was come out of Judaea into Galilee.
 (John 4.46-54, KJV)

 - Mary, Jesus' mother, knew that she could approach the Lord with whatever her need, big or small.
 So can we, for He is the same Lord now that He was then.